Listen to an audio file of this tool.

 - Teens still seek and need their parents attention to thrive.
-So why not build a sacred time into your routine when you be fully present to listen to what your teen has to tell you?
+Why not build a sacred time into your routine when you are fully present to listen to what your teen has to tell you?
 Turn your phone off.
 Set a timer if you need.

-- Learning listening strategies together.
-Ages 15-19 are keenly interested in figuring out social dilemmas (asking a crush on a date, talking to a teacher about a poor grade, or responding to a “mean girl’s’” words).
+- Learn listening strategies together.
+Teens are keenly interested in figuring out social dilemmas (asking a crush on a date, talking to a teacher about a poor grade, or responding to a “mean girl’s” words).
 Share a challenge (without a clear solution) at dinnertime and try out one of the following.

-- Paraphrasing.
+- Paraphrase.
 Try out paraphrasing by echoing back to the speaker a summary of what they’ve said to check how accurate your listening is and also to confirm to the speaker that you have heard them.
-You might start, “I heard you say that…”/p>
+You might start, “I heard you say that…”

-- Seeking clarification.
+- Seek clarification.
 Try out seeking clarification.
-Particularly if you are listening with the intent to learn something from the speaker, seeking clarification on details is important to make certain you understand.
+Particularly if you are listening with the intent of learning something from the speaker, seeking clarification on details is important to make certain you understand.
 Practice seeking clarification by asking questions like, “What did you mean when you said you weren’t happy this morning?
-What happened?”/p>
+What happened?”

 - Model aloud for yourself.
 “I’m setting a goal for myself to listen at dinner without interrupting.”
 This helps reintroduce one of the conversation or listening strategies you’ve taught to practice as a family at dinner.

 - Recognize effort by noticing.
-Frequently, we offer feedback on what our teens are not doing right, but how often do we recognize when they are working on their behaviors?
-“I notice how you listened fully to your sister when she was upset.
+“I noticed how you listened fully to your sister when she was upset.
 That’s so helpful to her.”

-- Play a favorite family game (Headbands, Monopoly, Pictionary, Charades?).
+- Play a favorite family game (Headbands, Monopoly, Pictionary, Charades).
 At the start, set a goal to listen to each other carefully.
-If you anticipate challenges, use a talking stick so that only the one holding the stick can speak at a time.

 - Work on lateral thinking riddles or logic puzzles together that require attentive listening and critical thinking skills.